1820 United States presidential election in Missouri

 The 1820 United States presidential election in Missouri took place between November 1 to December 6, 1820.
 The Missouri state legislature chose 3 electors, who voted for president and vice president.

-Background

 Missouri Territory was formed just after Louisiana was admitted to fill the old space of the Louisiana Purchase.
 In 1820, they split off a portion of Missouri Territory into what would become the new state of Missouri.
-However, heated debate had begun after congress couldn't decide whether it's electoral votes in the upcoming election would count, or if it should be rejected and would vote in 1824.
+However, the heated debate had begun after Congress could not decide whether its electoral votes in the upcoming election would count, or if it should be rejected and would vote in 1824.
 This debate would later be overshadowed with issues regarding the expansion of slavery out west, and whether Missouri would be a free or slave state.
-Eventually, the Missouri Compromise allowed Missouri to be a slave state, however they could not admit any more states above a line marked by the new Arkansaw Territory.
+Eventually, the Missouri Compromise allowed Missouri to be a slave state, however, they could not admit any more states above a line marked by the new Arkansaw Territory.